interuss/dss/monitoring/uss_qualifier/webapp/README.md

 # RID Qualifier WebApp

 `rid_qualifier webapp` is a development-level web server that provides endpoint to initialize the automated testing of the rid qualifier.
-This PR includes the initial setup for the web-server that can be run locally on your system via the (run_locally.sh)[run_locally.sh] script.
+This PR includes the initial setup for the web-server that can be run locally on your system via the [run_locally.sh](run_locally.sh) script.

 ## Architecture